stevenpearce2018/couponer/README.md

 Make sure you install the node packages for the server AND the client.

-You will need a redis server running locally for the server to compile.

 [ ] === Not complete
 [/] === Partial
 [X] === Done